Road Trips in Croatia

 Fuel and EV charging

-Petrol stations are common on motorways and main roads, but thin out on remote mountain roads and smaller islands.
-EV charging exists in many towns but needs planning outside major resorts and motorway corridors.
+Petrol stations are common on motorways and main roads, but thinner on remote mountain roads and smaller islands.
+EV charging needs planning outside major resorts.

 Safety